joaothomazlemos/NGuA19ot1aI81GKv/README.md

 Predict if the customer will subscribe (yes/no) to a term deposit (variable y)

+## Methodology
+This approach used features engineering techniques with data exploring and cleaning and tested several classical ML models starting with logistic regression until emsembled trees.

 ## Conclusion
-Random forest and XGBClassifier were the best, because the performe well both on inbalanced test data as well as balanced training data.
-ALso, the train and test socres are similar, with train score a little higher as espected (?).
+Random forest and XGBClassifier were the best because they performed well both on unbalanced test data as well as balanced training data.
+Also, the train and test scores are similar, with the train score a little higher than expected.

-Finally, they beat the scoreline proposed for this project, which was 81%.
+Finally, both models beat the scoreline proposed for this project, which was 81%.